 For preprint of the actual paper, click here.

 Malaria is a mosquito-borne disease caused by a Plasmodium, a malarial parasite.
-Although Malaria is not life-threatening by its nature, it can cause severe illness and prove to be fatal if left untreated.
+Although Malaria is not life-threatening by its nature, it can cause severe illness and prove fatal if left untreated.

 The companies want to estimate the coverage ratio — defined as the vaccinated population count divided by the total population.
-In this research, my aim was to forecast the same for all 78 affected countries using Dynamic Gaussian Process Model.
+This research aimed to forecast the same for all 78 affected countries using the Dynamic Gaussian Process Model.

 A vaccine’s coverage in a country or geography depends on several factors: how effective is the vaccine?
 How many people are scared of not taking the vaccines?
 How many doses it has?
 Is the disease contagious?

-Each country will have its own specific characteristics which are difficult to quantify.
-Therefore, the best approach is to select countries of “similar” characteristics instead of having one model only.
-In this work, we decided to work with the Human Development Index for grouping countries.
+Each country will have specific characteristics which are difficult to quantify.
+Therefore, the best approach is to select countries with “similar” features instead of only one model.
+We decided to work with the Human Development Index for grouping countries in this work.